bostondiditeam/ros/docs/ros_quick_tutorial.md

 #In terminal 1, start master service first
 $ roscore

-#In terminal 2, run "turtlesim_node" node from "turtlesim" package.
+#In terminal 2, run "turtlesim_node" node (default name "turtlesim") from "turtlesim" package.
 It pops up a window with a turtle.
 $ rosrun turtlesim turtlesim_node

-#In terminal 3, run "turtle_teleop_key" node from "turtlesim" package.
+#In terminal 3, run "turtle_teleop_key" node (default name "teleop_turtle") from "turtlesim" package.
 $ rosrun turtlesim turtle_teleop_key
 #Now, when focusing on terminal 3, we can use arrow keys to move the turtle in previous window.
 ```